cordeliafoo/wdi-project-4/README.md

 ## Development
 ### Models
-I came up with 4 models altogether for this application.
-User, Category, Product, and Cart.
-My models are as follows:
+I came up with 4 models altogether for this application - User, Category, Product, and Cart.
+My models are as follows; using referencing to link them together:

 ```
 var UserSchema = new mongoose.Schema({